boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 ```

 In this example our two variables have different identifiers.
-Notice that when we access the variable `a` from the block scope, it's value is resolved as expected.
+Notice that when we access the variable `a` from the block scope, its value is resolved as expected.
 This is because scopes are nested.
 When we cannot find a variable in the current scope, we look for the same identifier in the outer scope.
 In this case we have to look for `a` in the block scope and then in the global scope.